hashbangcode/sitemap_checker/README.md

 ## To Do

 - Better results presenting.
 Render as HTML, XML, json etc.
-- Incorporate the chrome library into the crawler.
+- Add a way to auto-download the chrome download.
 - Look at using a database.
 - Add Docker container to wrap application.
 - Batching processing of urls.